Words "Rosh Hashanah" over a backdrop of apples and honey.

 1. What is Rosh Hashanah?

 Rosh Hashanah, meaning “Head of the year” or “First of the year,” is the Jewish New Year and considered one of the two holiest holidays of the Jewish calendar (along with Yom Kippur).
-To many Jews, the celebration represents the anniversary of the creation of the universe and initiates the 10 “Days of Awe,” or Yamim Noraim.
+To many Jews, the celebration represents the anniversary of the universe’s creation and initiates the 10 “Days of Awe,” or Yamim Noraim.

-In 2024, Rosh Hashanah will start on the evening of October 2, and conclude the night of October 4.
+In 2024, Rosh Hashanah will start on the evening of October 2, and conclude the night of October 4, initiating the 5785th Jewish year.
 Rosh Hashanah begins each year on the first day of Tishrei, the seventh month of the Hebrew calendar, typically in September or October.
 The celebration lasts 2 days.

 In Jewish spaces around the world, the New Year is ushered in with the blowing of the Shofar, a trumpet made from the horn of a kosher animal, typically a ram.
 For this reason, Rosh Hashanah is also known as “Yom Teruah” or the day of the sounding of the shofar.
 The shofar is traditionally blown 100 times in the morning, during both days of the holiday, in a pattern of 4 types of blasts: tekiah (the long blast), shevarim (three short blasts), teruah (nine abrupt blasts), and tekiah gedolah (a very long blast).
 The blowing of the shofar announces the beginning of the New Year and to some Jews it also serves as a reminder that G-d is king.